the-lupaxa-project/.github/profile/README.md

 - **Instinct** means trusting curiosity, embracing experimentation, and following creative impulses.
 - **Intelligence** ensures thoughtful design, clean code, and meaningful architecture.
 - **Autonomy** drives us to build tools that are elegant, dependable, and self-contained.
-- **Transparency** means every script, fix, or feature is open — for use, reuse, or reinvention.
+- **Transparency** means every script, fix, or feature is open, for use, reuse, or reinvention.
-- **Security by Design** means we build defensively from the start — prioritizing privacy, minimal attack surfaces, secure defaults, and hardened code, even in the smallest tools.
+- **Security by Design** means we build defensively from the start, prioritizing privacy, minimal attack surfaces, secure defaults, and hardened code, even in the smallest tools.

-We believe that **freedom and structure are not opposites** — they’re partners.
+We believe that **freedom and structure are not opposites**, they’re partners.
-The Lupaxa Project exists to honour that balance.
+**The Lupaxa Project** exists to honour that balance.

 <h2>Built by Developers, for Developers</h2>

 Whether you fork a repo, report an issue, or use one of our tools, you’re part of what we’re building.

-We care about craftsmanship, clarity, and composability — not complexity for its own sake.
+We care about craftsmanship, clarity, and composability, not complexity for its own sake.

 <h2>Our Projects</h2>

 We group our repositories into logical domains, each managed as a dedicated GitHub organisation.
 This structure helps us keep related tools together, simplify discovery, and maintain a clear separation of focus.

-For a detailed list of available projects please refer to our [projects list](https://github.com/the-lupaxa-project/.github/blob/master/PROJECTS.md).
+For a detailed list of available projects please refer to our [Projects Overview](https://github.com/the-lupaxa-project/.github/blob/master/PROJECTS.md).

 <h2>Why "Lupaxa"?</h2>

 The name fuses lupus (Latin for wolf) with a modern, tech-flavoured suffix.
-It reflects both the primal and the systematic — a name that captures our balance between creative instinct and technical precision.
+It reflects both the primal and the systematic, a name that captures our balance between creative instinct and technical precision.

 <h1></h1>